Call our support: +919560209793

 Imatinib can interact with several medications, potentially affecting its efficacy or safety.
 Some key interactions include:

-- CYP3A4 Inhibitors: Medications like ketoconazole, itraconazole, or ritonavir may increase Imatinib levels, raising the risk of side effects.
+• CYP3A4 Inhibitors: Medications such as ketoconazole, itraconazole, or ritonavir may increase Imatinib levels, thereby raising the risk of side effects.